Christof/vim_tips/vim_tips.md

 match.
 The cursor can also be placed at the end of the match with the following search: `/{pattern}/e<CR>` or with the last pattern `//e<CR>`.

+Commands can operate on the whole match by using `//e`.
+So for example for changing all characters of a match to uppercase this command could be used `gU//e<CR>`.
+To repeat this action with the dot commad, the next match must be addressed with `//<CR>` and not with `n`.

 ## Patterns

 Patterns in Vim can be used to accomplish different tasks, like